virgili0/Virgilio/README.md

 ## What Is This Place?

-Studying in the Internet means swimming in an infinite jungle of chaotic information, even more so in rapidly changing innovative fields.
+Studying through the Internet means swimming in an infinite jungle of chaotic information, even more so in rapidly changing innovative fields.

 Have you ever felt overwhelmed when trying to approach a new subject without a real “path” to follow?
 Were you hindered from obtaining deep knowledge and the ability to apply it?